chrisfarnham/seefarblog/_sections/Feedline_Passthrough.md

 # Feed-line pass-through and grounding

-I recently cut a pass through and assembled a lightning protection and grounding solution for my home radio station.
+I recently cut a pass-through for my home radio station.

+The pass-through is configured solve three separate but related issues:
+ - Preventing ground loops and in-shack RFI with a ground bus and braid
+ - Lightning protection from the antenna with an arrester, copper sheet and bonding conductor
+ - Electric shock protection inside the shack provided by code compliant grounded power

+ All of these systems connect to bonded grounding rods at my electric service entrance so they share a common ground.

 ![](PXL_20230909_184711023.jpg){: .image-left width="200px"}

 My station is in the finished portion of my basement.
 My foundation walls are high and extend about 3 feet above grade.
 The plan was to drill a large hole through the foundation wall into an electric utility closet that sits next to my radios.
+Inside the basement the pass-through hole is about 7 feet above the floor.

 ## A little help from my friend